 Assumptions and Dependencies

 Major assumption here is that the users will always be connected to the internet.
-If users are not connected to the internet, the application shall find and user the old cached data as its data set.
+If users are not connected to the internet, the application shall find and use the old cached data as its data set.

 External Interface Requirements